borntofrappe/FreeCodeCamp-URL-Shortener/README.md

 The UI behind the application can be found in the `Front-End` folder.
 The front-end development was the subject of a previous effort, and it is documented [right here](https://github.com/borntofrappe/Practice-Front-End-Web-Development/tree/master/Front-End%20URL%20Shortener).

-A simple JavaScript file is included to benefit from the express package, to render on the server the developed UI.

 ## Development

-Admittedly, the project baffled me at first, but after a couple of days, and bit of experimentation with the [working applicatin](https://thread-paper.glitch.me/) provided in the [assignment](https://learn.freecodecamp.org/apis-and-microservices/apis-and-microservices-projects/url-shortener-microservice/), I was able to figure out how the functionality is achieved.
+Admittedly, the project baffled me at first, but after a couple of days, and bit of experimentation with the [working application](https://thread-paper.glitch.me/) provided in the [assignment](https://learn.freecodecamp.org/apis-and-microservices/apis-and-microservices-projects/url-shortener-microservice/), I was able to figure out how the functionality is achieved.

 Here's a few things I was able to discern: